 - Rhode Island

 If SafeLink Wireless isn’t currently available in your state, click the By States link from the menu above to find a program in your state.

 Qualifying for the SafeLink Wireless Program

 If you meet the qualification criterion, the next step is to apply.
-Visit their How to Apply page and insert your zip code.
-When you go to apply, you’ll see a box for a promo code.
+Go to the Safelink Wireless website and insert your zip code and click Start.
+As you’re filling out the application form online, you’ll see a box for a promo code.
 If you don’t have one, do a quick Google search for promo codes (here’s one I found when writing this article).
 By using the code you can get additional airtime.

 Annual Verification of Eligibility

-You will be required to verify that you are still eligible for the SafeLink Wireless program.
+You are required to verify annually that you’re still eligible for the SafeLink Wireless Lifeline program (aka recertification).
 The proof can be anything from a sworn statement or physical proof of income.